pinecoders/pinecoders.github.io/faq_and_code/README.md

 Not for the moment.
 The TV screener only works with the filters already included in it.
 A [search of the Public Library on "screener"](https://www.tradingview.com/scripts/screener/) will return a few examples of scripts that use [``security()``](https://www.tradingview.com/pine-script-reference/v4/#fun_security) to screen from pre-determined and limited lists of symbols.

 ### Can I create an indicator that plots like the built-in Volume or Volume Profile indicators?
 No. A few of the built-in indicators TradingView publishes are written in JavaScript because their behavior cannot be replicated in Pine.
 The Volume and Volume Profile indicators are among those.
+This [Stack Overflow answer](https://stackoverflow.com/questions/60346464/tradingview-pine-script-how-can-i-make-custom-volume-indicator-behave-like-a-b) provides an imperfect workaround.

 ### How can I use one script's output as an input into another?
 Use the following in your code: